Review Roborock S6 vacuum robot: The new top model for $599

 - Draw no-go zones on a created map in an app: The best method to prohibit entire areas, such as the carpet that is too high.

 The mapping has been improved so that the Roborock can now recognize different rooms and schedule different working times for them.
 For example, you can specify that the kitchen is to be cleaned at 9 o’clock in the morning and the living room at 13 o’clock.
-To save several floors, you simply have to save the old map and have the robot create a new map in a new environment.
+The S6 can store one virtual card manually and up to two cards automatically.

-Then go to “Restore map” and select one of the saved maps.
-To delete a card, press “Reset card”.
+The manually saved map is updated every time you edit it (e.g. by drawing no-go zones).
+To reuse a previously created map, go to “Restore map” and select one of the saved maps.
+To delete a card, press “Reset Card”.

 These created maps can be provided with virtual walls and restricted zones as desired.
-In the screenshot below, we took the liberty to make a joke about encircling the robot with virtual walls.
-And in fact: It doesn’t cross a line during the entire test phase.
+In the screenshot below we took the liberty of making a joke of encircling the robot with virtual walls.
+And in fact: It does not cross a line during the entire test phase.
 Practically speaking, you even have a meter next to the virtual walls when you draw them in.

 In addition, the Roborock S6 can be commanded via voice control, but currently only the control with the Xiaomi Mi AI Speaker is known.
 The control via Alexa and Google Home will follow, but will be added at this point.